 When it comes to learning, sleep is the time of the day when the brain fully processes everything it has absorbed during the course of the day.
 As part of this process, it physically makes the new connections within the grey matter of your mind which is where your new memories become stored.
 That’s why it’s so important to give the brain enough time to itself at night so that everything you learn becomes properly embedded in your memory.

-Of course it’s not just the processes of embedding memories that makes sleep so important.
+Of course, it’s not just the processes of embedding memories that makes sleep so important.
 As anyone who ever sat through an early morning school lesson having not had enough sleep the night before can attest, getting enough sleep is crucial to having the alertness necessary in order to pay attention and absorb new facts and information.
 Without it, a student can struggle to stay awake at the very least and will be far less efficient and able to engage in the material.

-Get at least 7 hours of sleep: While some individuals seem to get by on less, the general agreement is that the adult humans needs about 7-8 hours of sleep to properly benefit from the sleeping cycle and to awake refreshed enough to engage again in learning the next day.
+Get at least 7 hours of sleep: While some individuals seem to get by on less, the general agreement is that the adult humans need about 7-8 hours of sleep to properly benefit from the sleeping cycle and to awake refreshed enough to engage again in learning the next day.

-Getting anything less than four hours however will completely negate any benefits of learning – you won’t have rested long enough for your brain to have made any permanent bonds in anything you’ve studied that day and won’t be alert enough to successfully learn new things
+Getting anything less than four hours, however, will completely negate any benefits of learning – you won’t have rested long enough for your brain to have made any permanent bonds in anything you’ve studied that day and won’t be alert enough to successfully learn new things

 Sleep at a regular time every night: The human body loves routine and pattern.
 That’s part of why bad habits are so easy to maintain or lapse into.
 But it is also something you should learn to recognize and use to your own benefit.
 If you get into the habit of say going to bed at 11 and rising at 7, your body will soon learn to recognize when it is time to sleep and respond appropriately.